 Hurricane screen enclosure insurance pays to repair or replace your screen enclosure’s frame if it’s damaged during a hurricane.
-A basic homeowners insurance policy won’t cover this damage even if it includes hurricane coverage.
+Basic homeowners insurance in Florida generally doesn’t cover this damage even when the policy includes hurricane insurance.

-This coverage is usually just for the actual structure although this does vary among carriers.
-Some carriers will also provide coverage for the screens themselves in the event that a tree branch or something else penetrates the vulnerable screens or netting.
+While the coverage is usually just for the actual structure, that can vary among insurance companies.
+Some insurers will also provide coverage for the screens themselves in the event that a tree branch or something else penetrates the vulnerable screens or netting.

 Yes, when you use your screen enclosure coverage, your hurricane deductible applies.
 This is especially worth noting if you only have damage to the screen enclosure after a hurricane.
 In cases like that, you may want to get an estimate of damage before filing a claim to make sure it costs more than your deductible.
 Your coverage won’t kick in otherwise.

 Learn more about when to file a claim (and when not to).